Vestibular Rehabilitation Therapy

 • Ocular Exercises: training the connection between the eyes and the inner ear

-• Balance Training: restoring the connection between the inner ear it’s affect on balance and motor control
+• Balance Training: restoring the connection between the inner ear and its affect on balance and motor control

 FAQs